 Check out The Judy Room’s spotlight on The Wizard of Oz here.

+Fortunately, the kidnap plot never endangered Garland, but it was another indication of her new star status and already rabid fan base (“The Garland Cult,” as it became known).
+The event resulted in the first of three case files the FBI opened regarding Garland during her lifetime.
 This kidnapping plot generated the first FBI file on Judy, Case #7-3071.
 The second case, #9-7966, was opened a year later after MGM received a questionable letter sent to Judy.
 A third was opened in the spring of 1968, #87-99683, addressing the issue of two rings that Judy claimed had been stolen from her.

 March 8, 1941: Ziegfeld Girl

 March 8, 1941: The trade magazine “Motion Picture Herald” featured this article about the recent Academy Awards ceremony.
 The ceremony took place on February 27, 1941, and one of the highlights was Judy singing “America.”
-Listen to that performance here:

 March 8, 1941: In the “What The Picture Did For Me” column of the trade magazine “Motion Picture Herald,” S.L.
-George of the Moutain Home Theatre (Mountain Home, Idaho) gave this feedback on Little Nelly Kelly (released in 1940):
+George of the Mountain Home Theatre (Mountain Home, Idaho) gave this feedback on Little Nelly Kelly (released in 1940):

 One of the best audience pictures we have had in the past year.
 Everybody liked it and told us so.
 Did a little better than average business.

-March 8, 1944: Meet Me In St. Louis filming continued with scenes shot on the “Interior Dining Room” set.
+March 8, 1944: Meet Me In St. Louis filming continued with scenes on the “Interior Dining Room” set.
 Time called: 10 a.m.; Judy arrived at 10:40 a.m. (but was not ready); dismissed: 5:40 p.m.

 Check out The Judy Room’s Spotlight on Meet Me In St. Louis here.